Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/async-inserts.md

 ## Versions

 - **23.8** is a good version to start using async inserts because of the improvements and bugfixes.
-- **24.3** the new adaptative timeout mechanism has been added so clickhouse will throttle the inserts based on the server load.
+- **24.3** the new adaptative timeout mechanism has been added so clickhouse will throttle the inserts based on the server load.[#58486](https://github.com/ClickHouse/ClickHouse/pull/58486)

 ## Metrics